Bagwall Cost Share Program

 This looks great.
 How can I apply?

 Requests for the program will be taken from October 1 through December 31.
-Call the city drainage engineer to request a site visit.
+Contact the city’s civil engineer (engineer) to request a site visit.

 When do site visits happen?